fawzaanshaikh/100-days-of-code/log.md

 ### Day 2: March 19, 2021

 **Today's Progress**: Finsihed the JS HTML DOM Course on W3Schools by learning about NodeLists and HTMLCollections

+### Day 3: March 20, 2021

+**Today's Progress**: Tried a few of my own animations with the help of CSS and JS (mainly JS).
+Also studied about Git and GitHub so that I can finally start working with the CLI.

+**Thoughts**: Realized how beautiful and demanding the process of animation in Web Development can be.